 For more interesting stories, please check out our latest book, “FilipiKnow: Amazing Facts & Figures Every Pinoy Must Know.”

 Pinoy trivia?
-They’re mostly useless information that stay in our brains for not longer than 60 seconds.
+They’re mostly useless information that stays in our brains for not longer than 60 seconds.
 Still, they fascinate us in a way that even more useless showbiz news can’t do.

 Are you ready for a list of mind-blowing Pinoy facts and trivia?
 Here goes: